squint-cljs/squint/README.md

 ## ClavaScript

-ClavaScript, or clava for friends, is an experimental ClojureScript syntax to JavaScript compiler.
+ClavaScript is an experimental ClojureScript syntax to JavaScript compiler.

 > :warning: This project should be considered experimental and may still undergo